 People with a ruptured circadian rhythm are more likely to suffer from rush and anxiety than unfinished tasks, so I do not start with theories, but understandable, practical instructions how to reverse the rhythm of sleep and wakefulness that has begun to "go" towards late fall and getting up:

 - Find out what time your inner clock shows.
 It's not hard.
 Just watch when he starts taking you to sleep.
 This is the moment when the pineal gland led by the signals of the inner clock releases into the bloodstream the hormone of the night, melatonin.
 Subjective midnight occurs about 4 hours later.

 - Set your alarm clock for 2.5 hours after the subjective midnight .
 Or in other words, 6.5 hours after you started sleeping.

 - After lying down, do not shine.
 Until the alarm sounds, you must avoid white light, even if you are having trouble sleeping.
 This is an absolutely absolute requirement.
-Only weak red or yellow-red light, not a brighter small fire, is permitted.
+Only weak red or yellow-red light is allowed, not a brighter small fire.
 The white light must not shine for more than 30 seconds.